-Great United Airlines Business Class Redemptions
+Great United Airlines Polaris Business Class Redemptions

 Redeeming United miles for business class award flights on United might be the most common way to book, but there might be some better options.
 Check out the comparisons below for some redemption ideas.

-|San Francisco to Hong Kong (one-way)|
+|San Francisco (SFO) to Hong Kong (HKG) One-way|

-|United MileagePlus||75,000 miles|
+|United MileagePlus||From 90,000 miles|

-|Air Canada Aeroplan||75,000 miles|
+|Air Canada Aeroplan||75,000 points|

 |Asiana Club||67,500 miles|